zdward/GroupRideiOS/README.md

 - use in command line: sudo gem install cocoapods

 2. Init pod file
+    go to xcode project folder
+    in terminal type: pod init
+    This creates a pod file to list all of the cocoa imports you would like to use

 3. inside pod file  below the last end write pod 'Firebase/Core' pod 'Firebase'

+This is a list of all the imports needed to run this app

 4. In command line run, pod install
-    - Will add all the firebase
+    - Will add all the firebase import files

+5. After firebase has been set up only use the .xcworkspace to make the build.

+Error Issue:
 If Build failed due to Could not build Objective-C module 'Firebase’:
 1. Quit Xcode.
 2. Delete project's temp files located at ~/Library/Developer/Xcode/DerivedData